 Because the Ram Hill site is of such importance, in December 2005, English Heritage listed it as a Scheduled Ancient Monument (number 1021386), making it subject to special protection and recognising its national importance.
 There is a lot of detail about Ram Hill Colliery on the English Heritage Website.

 Most of the site is owned by South Gloucestershire Council, and there is open access to it.
 The site is currently managed by the Friends of Ram Hill Colliery under licence from South Gloucestershire Council.

 If you wish to find out more about this important site or wish to find out how you can help preserve it, then please join us.
 Membership is free.

 Committee Meeting: The last meeting was held on Wednesday 04 January 2017 at 7:00pm.
 The Miners Institute, Coalpit Heath.
-Anyone is welcome to come along to our meetings; the date of the next meeting is our EGM on 22 March 2017.
+Anyone is welcome to come along to our meetings; the date of the next meeting is on 03 May 2017.

 Doors Open Day on Sunday 10 September 2017 10:00am to 4:30pm.

 For details of all our Workdays for 2017 please click here for more info.